bannerImage.png

 Are you aware of the tax liability you could generate through the disposal of these assets?

-Any money you generate from a transaction could be referred to as a potential gain, or profit, and this may then make you liable for Capital Gains Tax (CGT).
-As with so many UK taxes, there are a plethora of different rules and reliefs around CGT, meaning calculating the tax you owe can be a potentially very complicated process.
+Any money you generate from a transaction could potentially result in a taxable gain and this may then make you liable for Capital Gains Tax (CGT).
+As with so many UK taxes, there are a plethora of different rules and reliefs around CGT, meaning calculating the tax you owe can be a very complicated process.

 Advice to help reduce your Capital Gains Tax bill